 Mary Kendall Campus

 Originally an orphanage, we have transitioned to a treatment facility for teenagers who have faced traumatic issues such as abuse, neglect, abandonment and family trauma.
-Today, our Homes care for over 700 children per year with histories of abuse, neglect, abandonment or family trauma.
-Our residents range in age from 7 t0 17 years old, and a program called Independent Living which helps youth ages 18 to 21 transition into school and work.
+Today, our Homes care for over 800 children per year with histories of abuse, neglect, abandonment or family trauma.
+Our residents range in age from 12 to 17 years old, and a program called Independent Living which helps youth ages 18 to 21 transition into school and work.
+We also serve youth ages 12-20 in our community based programs, where our staff go out into schools and courtrooms to meet with children and families before children are removed from their homes.

 There are many stories of children whose lives have changed at the Kentucky Methodist Children’s Homes: